LiEAEX/CartoonGAN/README.md

 # CSCE636Project
 * Pytorch implementation of CartoonGAN(CVPR 2018)
 * The pytorchCart folder contains all the code for train and the moTest contains all the code for test.
+* Because of size limitation, I will not attach the dataset for training here.
-As for video demo, you can check it here: https://youtu.be/0rBYc4kZztU
+* As for video demo, you can check it here: https://youtu.be/0rBYc4kZztU

 ### 1.Download VGG19
 [VGG19](https://download.pytorch.org/models/vgg19-dcbb9e9d.pth)